 The Equipment Data Acquisition (EDA, also known as Interface A) standards are a collection of SEMI standards intended to facilitate and improve communication between a factory's data gathering software applications and the factory equipment.
-The factory uses EDA to collect specific data from equipment, and then analyze that data to determine how best to increase productivity, improve quality, and reduce costs.
+The factory uses EDA to collect specific data from equipment, and then analyze that data to determine how best to increase productivity, improve product quality, and reduce costs.

 EDA does not replace the SEMI GEM/SECS standards or the SEMI GEM300 standards, since EDA does not provide any features for equipment control or configuration.
 Instead, equipment suppliers support EDA in addition to other required interfaces to provide flexible, high-performance data collection capabilities.

-During 2009 and 2010, IC makers started requiring integrated EDA solutions from the equipment suppliers.
+As early as 2010, IC makers started requiring integrated EDA solutions from the equipment suppliers.
 Since then, the demand has continued to increase as IC makers realize the manufacturing benefits of analyzing detailed equipment and process data.

 SEMI EDA/Interface A Standards

 Cimetrix was at the forefront of the EDA/Interface A standards development from the beginning, and remains dedicated to the evolution and use of these standards.
-We collaborated with SEMATECH to develop the EDA Client Connection Emulator to support Freeze Version I (1105), and then for Freeze Version II (0710).
+We collaborated with SEMATECH to develop the EDA Equipment Client Connection Emulator to support Freeze Version I (1105), and then for Freeze Version II (0710).
 Today, Cimetrix offers ECCE Plus, which supports both versions of the EDA standards.